erNachete/YTDownloader/README.md

 - All main Python code is now inside the `app/` folder.
 - ffmpeg binaries are in `ffmpeg/`.
 - The icon and other static resources are in `resources/`.
-- Entry point for running is `app/main.py`.
+- Entry point for running is `main.py` in the project root.
 - Update your imports accordingly, e.g., `from app.gui import crear_interfaz`.

 ---